Snaacky/thewiki/docs/guides/docker.md

       - WIREGUARD_ADDRESS= # Same as above!
       - VPN_PORT_FORWARDING=on # This is mostly only useful for ProtonVPN
       - VPN_FORWARD_ONLY=on # Same as above!
-      - VPN_PORT_FORWARDING_UP_COMMAND= # This can be useful to dynamically update your forwarded port in other programs if it isn't static.
+      - VPN_PORT_FORWARDING_UP_COMMAND=/bin/sh -c 'wget -O- --retry-connrefused --post-data "json={\"listen_port\":{{PORTS}}}" http://127.0.0.1:8123/api/v2/app/setPreferences 2>&1' #This example up command will update qBittorrent with your forwarded port automatically.
+See 4.
+Gluetun for more information.
     cap_add:
       - NET_ADMIN
       - NET_BIND_SERVICE